 The above withdrawal symptoms can be mild or severe.
 Severe withdrawal symptoms cause discomfort and pain.
 As a result, people often relapse and resume taking the drug to rid themselves of the painful withdrawal symptoms.
 It is not recommended that you quit fentanyl on your own.

 Granite Recovery Center’s medication-assisted detox program can assist you with managing withdrawal symptoms.
 We offer common substitution therapy using drugs like suboxone, methadone, and Vivitrol.
 With our help, you can use these drugs to safely transition from fentanyl to the substitute drug.
 This helps rid your body of fentanyl in a process called detoxification.
 Do not stop taking the drug suddenly.
 If you do stop the drug quickly, you are more likely to experience severe withdrawal symptoms.
+Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.

 If you or someone you know has a substance use disorder, we can help.
 Our treatment facility offers several different programs, including inpatient and outpatient options.
 We help with detox and counseling therapy.
 Our counselors can also provide mental health counseling.